November

 Supply for new build properties is at all time lows with the shortage of new homes hitting 600,000 too few according to JLL, an increase of 100,000 from their previous calculation.
 This shortage will reach its apogee in the capital, where in London, only 32% of the supply needed will be delivered in the next five years.
 Thus, it’s easy to see why the capital appears to be bucking the national trend when it comes to growth figures; a 26% house price increase by Q4 2027, according to JLL – and a rise of 2.5% in 2023 alone.
 Savills’s forecast was more modest at 19.9%.

-To take advantage of the London opportunity please have a look at RPA’s London options in Hayes and Acton.
+To take advantage of the London opportunity please have a look at RPA’s London options.

 Don’t forget also that the slashes to Stamp Duty (the only remaining vestiges of Truss’s ill-fated ‘financial event’) remain in place; with Rightmove reporting that now one third of properties for sale on the portal are exempt from SDLT for first time buyers.